rubyatscale/packs-rails/README.md

 If you wish to use a different directory name, eg `components` instead of `packs`, you can customize this by configuring `packs.yml`.
 See [`packs`](https://github.com/rubyatscale/packs) for more information.

+If you want to have your packs code namespaced without adding a directory with the pack's name into the directory structure, you can use the [automatic namespaces gem](https://github.com/gap777/automatic_namespaces).

 ### Splitting routes
 `packs-rails` allows you to split your application routes for every pack.
 You just have to create a file describing your routes and then `draw` them in your root `config/routes.rb` file (NOTE: the `draw` function is only in Rails 6.1+).